vortex-haxe/vortex/README.md

 # Vortex
 A 2D Game Framework made in Haxe built for simplicity and performance.

+> [!NOTE]
+> The frequency of updates to Vortex may vary a lot, since this is a project made mainly by a single person!
+>
+> Vortex is a passion project made out of a desire for more options for making games within Haxe.
+>
+> Feel free to report or fix any issues you may find!
+> It would help a lot <3

 ## 🖥️ Platforms
 Vortex can natively compile to the following platforms via `hxcpp`: